RIT-Software-Engineering/RIT-SE-CODE-BANK/apps/teambuilding/technicalNotes.md

     * some algorthym based off of the stable roommates problem to best match everyone together
 - userView:
     A more indepth user view, as it currently only shows teams you are apart of.
 This could be expanded
+- .env file to control what ports are used to run the backend and frontend.
+Currently it is hardcoded for the ui to call the backend at port 3000.
+As a result you have to run the backend first then the frontend for it to work proberly